Top 10 California high school football playoff games this week; Analysis, breakdowns, predictions

 WHERE: Veterans Stadium, Long Beach City College

-Of course it is.
+PREGAME: Of course this is No. 1.
 What other game would it be.
 These national powerhouses will meet in this game for the seventh time since 2016, not only with a regional berth and state title on the line, but often both were battling for mythical national championships as well.
 Mater Dei cemented its No. 1 national ranking this year with a 59-14 throttling of Bosco last month.

 The winner of this game has gone on to win the state Open Division title every seasons since 2015 (there were no state championships in 2020 due to the pandemic), including Mater Dei last season.
 Fittingly, in the six previous meetings for the section crown, the teams are split 3-3.
 This will serve as a rubber match.